 The Rajasthan region of India is dry.
 It’s a situation that’s been made even worse by deforestation of the sparse trees that survive in the area.
 Monsoon rains replenish riverbeds and groundwater wells, but that limited supply only allows farmers to grow one crop per year.
+You can help by volunteering in India.
 Your team will improve the parched farming conditions.

 About The Trip: